Everything You Need To Know About Online Therapy and Counseling

 I was also surprised to see what these platforms charge people!
 While being able to text a therapist 24/7 sounds good, you can see a therapist once a week for much less than $80+ a week.
-Grace Christian Counseling Center, the nonprofit where I work, sees clients without insurance on a sliding scale basis.
-Some clients pay as little as $10-$25 a session for a therapist who does this as their main job.
+Grace Christian Counseling Center, a local nonprofit, sees clients without insurance on a sliding scale basis.
+Some clients pay as little as $10-$25 a session for a licensed therapist who does this as their main/only job.
 Many therapists use services BetterHelp or Talkspace as a “side hustle.”
 I am not sure I would want my sessions with a therapist to be their extra money side job.
 Remember that not all counselors are experienced in their field.
 Platforms like these might attract those who are inexperienced or under-educated.

-In Mississippi, we offer services only to those in Mississippi because of restrictions on our license.
-Therapists and counselors here are licensed in the state of Mississippi.
+In Mississippi, we offer services only to those in Mississippi because of restrictions on our licenses.
+Therapists and counselors here are licensed to practice within the state of Mississippi.
 Just like with doctors and other medical professionals each state has their own licensing board.
 For professionals here, we would likely be working in violation of our license if we worked with clients all around the United States.
 While this model might be appealing, be sure to know all the information before you sign up.
-While we don’t offer 24/7 texting, most people don’t need that.
+While most professionals don’t offer 24/7 texting, most people don’t want or need that.
 You can likely have a video session with a therapist in your area for much less than what online only platforms charge!
 It is also nice to have the option to see someone face to face.
 If you see a therapist in your area for video sessions now, you can see them in person once COVID-19 restrictions have passed.

 “People need people – for initial and for continued survival, for socialization, for the pursuit of satisfaction.
 No one – not the dying, not the outcast, not the mighty – transcends the need for human contact.”